animenzo/animenzo/README.md

 <h1 align="center">Hi 👋, I'm Piyush Tailor</h1>
 <h3 align="center"Aspiring Full Stack Engineer and third-year Computer Science student with hands-on experience in JavaScript, React, Node.js, and React Native.
 Passionate about developing real-world applications and contributing to collaborative, growth-oriented environments.</h3>

-- 🌱 I’m currently learning **web development, mobile development.**
+- 🌱 I’m currently focused on web and mobile development, building full-stack applications to gain hands-on experience and deepen my understanding of modern technologies.

 - 👨‍💻 All of my projects are available at [https://piyushtailor.vercel.app/](https://piyushtailor.vercel.app/)